 And while they all used 1/2 cup of some kind of shortening (butter, shortening, and even bacon grease), the amounts of water and molasses and flour all varied widely.

 I remember Mom adding more than just ginger, and I wanted more depth of flavor than is given by ginger alone.
-So, as I often do, I experimented until I had a recipe that tasted - as far as I can remember - like my Mom's gingerbread.
+So, as I often do, I used that handwritten recipe I'd found, and experimented until I had a recipe that tasted - as far as I can remember - like my Mom's gingerbread.

 The gingerbread recipe